coderetreat/coderetreat.org/facilitators/facilitation.md

 You can allow three people to program together rather than two.
 Having a group of three works fine.
 Don’t let anyone work alone.
 Everyone should be working with someone else.

+# Further Reading

+- Alex Bolboaca has been organizing and facilitating an ongoing series of coderetreats in Romania.
+He wrote a great post on [organizing coderetreats](http://www.alexbolboaca.ro/wordpress/articles/how-to-organize-a-code-retreat).